Bobby Joe Champion: Minnesota House of Representatives

 Champion was elected to the House in 2008, unseating first-term incumbent Augustine Dominguez.
 He was reelected in 2010.

 Minnesota Senate

-In November 2012, Champion was elected to the Minnesota Senate, defeating Republican Jim Lilly by a margin of 82%–18%.
-Champion was reelected to the Minnesota Senate in 2016, defeating challenger Jennifer Carnahan.
-Champion was also re-elected in 2020 and 2022.
-In 2022, he was chosen to serve as president of the Senate by his caucus; he is expected to be formally elected when the Senate meets in January 2023.
+In 2012, Champion was elected to the Minnesota Senate, defeating Republican Jim Lilly, 82%–18%.
+He was reelected to the Senate in 2016, defeating challenger Jennifer Carnahan.
+Champion was also reelected in 2020 and 2022.
+In 2022, he was chosen to serve as president of the Senate by his caucus.
+He is the first African-American to hold this position.
+Champion also chairs the Committee on Jobs and Economic Development.